UK firm's 1,300 staff accidentally given marching orders

-The firm’s human resources department realised its mistake and recalled the offending message 25 minutes later and soon afterwards sent out another email apologising to staff for the error, company spokesman Paul Lockstone said.
+The firm’s human resources department realized its mistake and recalled the offending message 25 minutes later and soon afterwards sent out another email apologizing to staff for the error, company spokesman Paul Lockstone said.

 “An email which was intended for a member of staff who was leaving today was accidentally sent to all Aviva Investors staff worldwide,” Lockstone said.